 Mermaidcore Aesthetics: Elements, textures and accessories

-Embracing your mermaid self is about flowing with your intuition, shining free with your natural translucence, and embracing your deep emotional waters, unafraid of your natural seduction, femininity, voice, and intimidating nature.
+Embracing your mermaid self is about flowing with your intuition, shining with your natural translucence, and owning your deep emotional waters — unafraid of your voice, your femininity, your seduction, and the quiet power that can feel intimidating to others.

 Deep Seas and Deep Waters:

 Mermaids are safe and free in the darkness.
-They can embrace, and dance, and swim fast and untamed in deep dark waters.
+They embrace it.
+They dance, they swim fast and untamed through deep, dark waters — unburdened and unafraid.

-We don’t even rationalize these important messages, but they are there, making us secretly wish to be a mermaid.
-Not afraid of the ocean.
-Not afraid of our deep, vast, profound, and vital emotions.
+We don’t always rationalize these symbolic messages, but they live in us.
+They whisper.
+They stir something primal.
+That’s why we secretly long to be mermaids — not afraid of the ocean, not afraid of our own deep, vast, vital emotions.

 Iridescent Shells & Scales